luxferoo/nodejs-chatroom/README.md

 Nodejs chatroom with 0 dependency

-All you have to do is just run the script (default port is 9000):
+Run the script (default port is 9000):
 ```
 node chatroom.js
 ```